koenry/Flask-PyTorch-Chatbot/README.md

 This database was mostly for learning experience it might be actually crash the small VPS I have on DigitalOcean.

 It logs the question's asked and if the bot found the answer or not.
-So later on we can use a DataScience method to find out what type of reponses we should add to our intents.json
+So later on we can use a DataScience method to find out what type of reponses we should add to our intents.json \n

+You can use checkDB.py script to select everything from the table.

 # Usage
 * Download the code \